GPUOpen-Tools/radeon_raytracing_analyzer/README.md

    * Radeon Developer Panel (RDP)
    * Radeon Raytracing Analyzer (RRA)
 3. To capture a trace from a game, run the Radeon Developer Panel and follow the instructions in the Help.
 Help can be found in the following locations:
-   * Help web pages exist in the "docs" sub directory
+   * Help web pages exist in the "help" sub directory
    * Help web pages can be accessed from the **Help** button in the Developer Panel
    * Help web pages can be accessed from the Welcome screen in the Radeon Raytracing Analyzer, or from the **Help** menu
    * The documentation is hosted publicly at:
      * https://radeon-developer-panel.readthedocs.io/en/latest/
      * https://radeon-raytracing-analyzer.readthedocs.io/en/latest/

+## Important notes
+1. In order to capture BVH data, please ensure that acceleration structures are rebuilt each frame.
+2. In order to capture ray history information, please ensure that all command buffer are rebuilt each frame.
+3. RayQuery is currently only supported from compute shaders.
+Calling RayQuery from the graphics pipeline is not supported.

 ## Supported APIs
  * DirectX12